Abigblueworld/Abigblueworld/README.md

 - I'm autistic, as I have high-fuctioning autism aka PDDNOS <br>
 - My race is white, as I am an American <br>
 - I am a female, as you probably already know <br>
-- I have brown hair and blue eyes in real life <br>
+- I have straight brown hair and blue eyes in real life <br>
 - My age is 17 <br>
-- I keep seeing this all over kids games in the Inspect Element
+- I keep seeing this all over kids games in the Inspect Element <br>
-- I love the round profile pictures, especially when they are moving and stuff for some reason.
+- I love the round profile pictures, especially when they are moving and stuff for some reason. <br>
-- I am Asexual and Pansexual <br>
+- I am Asexual, lesbian, and Transromantic <br>
-- I have a Teddy Ruxpin from 1985
+- I have a Teddy Ruxpin from 1985 <br>
-- I am currently questioning religion <br>
+- I am currently questioning my religion <br>
 - I go to 12th Grade  <br>
-- I am a fan of Bluey, UglyDolls, SpongeBob, Furby, Teddy Ruxpin, Incoming Calls, Phone Call Errors, Amusement Parks, Chocolate, Samsung, and LG <br>
+- I am a fan of Bluey, UglyDolls, SpongeBob, Furby, Teddy Ruxpin, Incoming Calls, Phone Call Errors, Jill (Playmates), Amusement Parks, Chocolate, Samsung, and LG <br>
 - I literally talk way too much in real life, but I somewhat manage it. <br>
 - I use a HP laptop, Android Phone by BLU, an iPad (Sometimes), and a Kindle Fire (Sometimes) <br>
 - I watch and collect DVDs based off my interests, like cartoons and other good flicks <br>